docker/docs/content/desktop/settings.md

 ## Advanced

-On Mac on the **Advanced** tab, you can reconfigure your initial installation settings:
+On Mac, you can reconfigure your initial installation settings  on the **Advanced** tab:

 - **Choose how to configure the installation of Docker's CLI tools**.
   - **System**: Docker CLI tools are installed in the system directory under `/usr/local/bin`